Types of Retirement Plans

 Tax Tips — Who to Name as Beneficiaries of an IRA Account

 Some taxpayers must decide whether to designate a surviving spouse, children, or a living trust as a beneficiary of an IRA account.
 Beneficiaries can either receive the income over the allotted time or receive it as a one lump distribution.
-Receiving it over time defers taxes the most, which is often referred to as a stretchout.
+Receiving it over time defers taxes the most, often called a stretchout.
 Generally, there are more tax deferral options if a surviving spouse is named as a beneficiary rather than a living trust, since the surviving spouse can roll over the IRA assets into her own IRA account, thereby stretching out the deferral period.
 The children can be named as contingent beneficiaries.
 Each child beneficiary could take a distribution based on their own life expectancy, but if a trust is a contingent beneficiary, then the distributions to each child must be based on the life expectancy of the oldest child.

 Tax Tip — Tax-Free Distributions to Charitable Organizations